X

 CBRNE

 Chemical, Biological Radiological, Nuclear, Explosive Training teaches Cadets how to administer a nerve agent antidote, how to protect themselves from chemical and biological contamination using their assigned protective mask, decontaminate themselves and individual equipment using chemical decontaminating kits and how to react to chemical or biological hazard/attack.
-In addition, Cadets must go through the CS gas chamber and the COBALT Challenge Lane.
+Cadets must go through the CS gas chamber at CST.

 U.S. Weapons Familiarization